privacytests/privacytests.org/testing/copy/about.md

 ## Work in progress

 This project is a work in progress and is under active development!
 I plan to cover more browsers and more tracking vulnerabilities in the future.

-[Feedback](https://twitter.com/privacytests), [bug reports](https://github.com/arthuredelstein/privacytests.org/issues) and [pull requests](https://github.com/arthuredelstein/privacytests.org/pulls) are welcome.
+I want to hear from you!
+All kinds of feedback: comments, suggestions, critiques and questions are welcome.
+You can contact me via email (contact@privacytests.org), [Twitter](https://twitter.com/privacytests), or [github](https://github.com/arthuredelstein/privacytests.org/issues).

 *This website and the browser privacy tests are an independent project by Arthur Edelstein.*